-"AS A STUDENT, WORKING AT INTERNATIONAL SPEEDWAY CORPORATION

-not only taught me how to thrive in a corporate setting, but my work with ISC/NASCAR has also allowed me to network with some of the biggest and brightest contacts in motorsports!
+"AS A STUDENT, WORKING AT INTERNATIONAL SPEEDWAY CORPORATION not only taught me how to thrive in a corporate setting, but my work with ISC/NASCAR has also allowed me to network with some of the biggest and brightest contacts in motorsports!
 FSU's Business Certificate and corporate externship programs taught me to dive in and learn the ins and outs of the business, while providing me with the tools to flourish.
-I enjoy what I do every day and I am grateful to the programs at FSU that helped get me here."
+I enjoy what I do every day, and I am grateful to the programs at FSU that helped get me here."

-Kelsey Pincket ('17) clerked at International Speedway Corporation as a student through the FSU Law corporate externship program and is now corporate counsel at NASCAR.
+Kelsey Copeland ('17) clerked at International Speedway Corporation as a student through the FSU Law corporate externship program.
+She then worked in house at NASCAR and is now senior corporate counsel at the LPGA.